fuxelius/nano_every_bare_metal/README.md

 <img src="doc/pic/folder_depth.png" width="400">

-All temporary object files are placed in the ``./object`` folder to make the source-code folder less littered with temporary code.
-If you want the object-code just traverse the ``./object`` folder.
+All temporary object files are placed in the ``./object`` folder to make the source-code folder less cluttered with temporary code.
+If you need to inspect the object-code just traverse the ``./object`` folder.

 You only have to add the header files to ``main.c`` with path and the linker resolves the rest for you.

 1. Edit your C-code

-2. Type ``make`` to separate compile the project code within the folder just .
+2. Type ``make`` to separate compile the project code within the folder.
 This compiles all C-code and C-headers to object code and put it in the ``./object`` folder.
 In the same step it links it to an executable ELF file and produce the HEX image for it with the name given in the ``Makefile`` labeled ``TARGET``.

 3. Type ``make flash`` to upload the HEX image to the microcontroller.

-4. Type ``make serial`` to connect to the UART and let you communicate with it in text.
+4. Type ``make serial`` to connect to the UART and lets you communicate with it.

 5. GOTO 1.

-Type ``make clean`` to remove temporary object code and compiled files.
+* Type ``make clean`` to remove temporary object code and compiled files.

-Type ``make fuse`` to set the fuses, labeled ``FUSES`` in the ``Makefile``
+* Type ``make fuse`` to set the fuses, labeled ``FUSES`` in the ``Makefile``

-Type ``make install`` to compile and set fuses at the same time.
+* Type ``make install`` to compile and set fuses at the same time.

-Type ``make deploy`` to create an MD5-typed image with timestamp in the ``./deploy`` folder
+* Type ``make deploy`` to create an MD5-typed image with timestamp in the ``./deploy`` folder

 ### AVR-GCC Compiler and Libc library

-Most fundamental for developing in ``C`` for the AVR microcontrollera are the [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) compiler and the [AVR Libc](https://www.nongnu.org/avr-libc/user-manual/group__avr__pgmspace.html) library and the [AVR Libc 2.1.0 Manual](doc/avr-libc-user-manual-2.1.0.pdf).
+Most fundamental for developing in **C** for the AVR microcontrollers is knowledge in the [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) compiler and the [AVR Libc](https://www.nongnu.org/avr-libc/user-manual/group__avr__pgmspace.html) library.
+The [AVR Libc 2.1.0 Manual](doc/avr-libc-user-manual-2.1.0.pdf) is absolutely crusial for understanding the capabilities of these microcontrollers.
+All code you find on GitHub or other resources directly or indirectly reference these.
 Having the [avr-gcc compiler flags](doc/avr-gcc compiler flags.html) is also necessary.

-When you read the [datasheet](doc/ATmega4808-09-DataSheet-DS40002173C.pdf) for the atmega4809 microcontroller it is handy to look at its [header file](doc/iom4809.h) for naming registers and ports in c-code so it comply with standard development on AVR platform.
+When you read the [datasheet](doc/ATmega4808-09-DataSheet-DS40002173C.pdf) for the atmega4809 microcontroller it is handy to look at its [header file](doc/iom4809.h) for naming conventions on registers and ports in C-code so it comply with standard development on the AVR platform.

 ### Image Deployment
 Once a HEX image is ready for the test phase it should go into deployment.